RicardDurall/Machine-Learning/CNN/README.md

 <h1>CNN for classification</h1>

 In this folder a CNN is used to try to solve a classification problem.
-Sevreal architectures are implemented.
+Several architectures are implemented.

 For more details about the problem check the <a href="https://www.kaggle.com/c/plant-seedlings-classification">Kaggle </a> competiton.